Mad Gasser of Mattoon: Reported attacks

-The first of the 1944 gasser incidents occurred at a house on Grant Ave., Mattoon, on August 31, 1944.
+The first of the 1944 gasser incidents occurred at a house on Grant Avenue, Mattoon, on August 31, 1944.
 Urban Raef was awakened during the early hours of the morning by a strange odor.
 He felt nauseated and weak, and suffered from a fit of vomiting.
-Suspecting that he was suffering from domestic gas poisoning, Raef's wife tried to check the kitchen stove to see if there was a problem with the pilot light, but found that she was partially paralyzed and unable to leave her bed.
+Suspecting that he was suffering from domestic gas poisoning, Raef's wife wanted to check the kitchen stove to see if there was a problem with the pilot light, but found that she was partially paralyzed and unable to leave her bed.

 Later that night (some contemporary accounts refer to the time as the morning of the following day), a similar incident was also reported by a young mother living close by.
 She was awakened by the sound of her daughter coughing but found herself unable to leave her bed.

 The next day, September 1, there was a third reported incident.
-A Mrs. Kearney, of Marshall Avenue, Mattoon, reported smelling a strong, sweet odor around 11:00 pm.
+Aline Kearney, of Marshall Avenue, Mattoon, reported smelling a strong, sweet odor around 11:00 pm.
 At first she dismissed the smell, believing it to be from flowers outside of the window, but the odor soon became stronger and she began to lose feeling in her legs.
-Mrs. Kearney panicked and her calls attracted her sister, Mrs. Ready, who was in the house at the time.
+Kearney panicked and her calls attracted her sister, Mrs. Ready, who was in the house at the time.
 Mrs. Ready also noticed the odor, and determined that it was coming from the direction of the bedroom window, which was open at the time.
 The police were contacted, but no evidence of a prowler was found.
-At around 12:30 am, Bert Kearney, Mrs. Kearney's husband (a local taxi driver who had been absent during the time of the attack), returned home to find an unidentified man hiding close to one of the house's windows.
+At around 12:30 am, Bert Kearney, Aline Kearney's husband (a local taxi driver who had been absent during the time of the attack), returned home to find an unidentified man hiding close to one of the house's windows.
 The man fled and Kearney was unable to catch him.
 Kearney's description of the prowler was of a tall man dressed in dark clothing, wearing a tight fitting cap.
 This description was reported in the local media, and became the common description of the gasser throughout the Mattoon incident.
-After the attack, Mrs. Kearney reported suffering from a burning sensation on her lips and throat, which were attributed to the effects of the gas.
+After the attack, Aline Kearney reported suffering from a burning sensation on her lips and throat, which were attributed to the effects of the gas.

 Initially, it was suspected that robbery was the primary motive for the attack.
-At the time of the incidents, the Kearneys had a large sum of money in the house, and it was surmised that the prowler could have seen Mrs. Kearney and her sister counting it earlier that evening.
+At the time of the incidents, the Kearneys had a large sum of money in the house, and it was surmised that the prowler could have seen Aline Kearney and her sister counting it earlier that evening.
 Local newspapers incorrectly reported this incident as being the first gasser attack.